contentful/rich-text-renderer-java/html/README.md

 Rendering Rich Text Into HTML
 ===================================

-For retrieving an html output from a given rich text field from contentful, currently a snapshot release from Contentful is needed, and a version of the rendering SDK.
+For retrieving html output from a given rich text field this rendering libaray includes a snapshot release of the Contentful Delivery SDK for Java.

 Adding dependencies
 -------------------

-For gradle, adding this to `build.gradle` is needed, to allow base SDK snapshots and rendering SDK dependencies to be found:
+For gradle, add this to `build.gradle`:

 ```groovy
 allprojects {